Redcurrant: Culinary

-With maturity, the tart flavour of redcurrant fruit is slightly greater than its blackcurrant relative, but with the same approximate sweetness.
+With maturity the tart flavour of redcurrant fruit is slightly greater than its blackcurrant relative but with the same approximate sweetness.
 The white-fruited variant of redcurrant, often referred to as white currant, has the same tart flavour but with greater sweetness.
-Although frequently cultivated for jams and cooked preparations, much like the white currant, it is often served raw or as a simple accompaniment in salads, garnishes, or drinks when in season.
+Although frequently cultivated for jams and cooked preparations, much like the white currant, it is often served raw or as a simple accompaniment in salads, garnishes or drinks when in season.

-In the United Kingdom, redcurrant jelly is a condiment often served with lamb, game meat including venison, turkey and goose in a festive or Sunday roast.
-It is essentially a jam and is made in the same way, by adding the redcurrants to sugar, boiling, and straining.
-In France, the highly rarefied and hand-made Bar-le-duc or "Lorraine jelly" is a spreadable preparation traditionally made from white currants or alternatively redcurrants.
-The pips are taken off by hand, originally by monks, with a goose feather, before cooking.
+In the United Kingdom redcurrant jelly is a condiment often served with lamb, game meat including venison, turkey and goose in a festive or Sunday roast.
+It is essentially a jam and is made in the same way, by adding the redcurrants to sugar, boiling and straining.
+In France the highly rarefied and hand-made Bar-le-duc or "Lorraine jelly" is a spreadable preparation traditionally made from white currants or alternatively redcurrants.
+The pips are taken out by hand, originally by monks, with a goose feather, before cooking.

-In Scandinavia and Schleswig-Holstein, it is often used in fruit soups and summer puddings (rødgrød, rote Grütze or rode grütt).
+In Scandinavia and Schleswig-Holstein it is often used in fruit soups and summer puddings (rødgrød, rote Grütze or rode grütt).
 In Germany it is also used in combination with custard or meringue as a filling for tarts.

-In German-speaking areas, syrup or nectar derived from the redcurrant is added to soda water and enjoyed as a refreshing drink named Johannisbeerschorle.
-It is so named because the redcurrants (Johannisbeeren, "John's berry" in German) are said to ripen first on St. John's Day, also known as Midsummer Day, June 24.
-In Linz, Austria, it is the most commonly used filling for the Linzer torte.
+In German-speaking areas syrup or nectar derived from the redcurrant is added to soda water and enjoyed as a refreshing drink named Johannisbeerschorle.
+It is so named because the redcurrants (Johannisbeeren, "John's berry" in German) are said to ripen first on St John's Day, also known as Midsummer Day, June 24.
+In Linz, Austria it is the most commonly used filling for the Linzer torte.
 It can be enjoyed in its fresh state without the addition of sugar.

-In Russia, redcurrants are ubiquitous and used in jams, preserves, compotes and desserts.
-It is also used to make kissel, a sweet dessert made from fresh berries or fruits (such as redcurrants, cherries, cranberries).
+In Russia redcurrants are ubiquitous and used in jams, preserves, compotes and desserts.
+It is also used to make kissel, a sweet dessert made from fresh berries or fruits (such as redcurrants, cherries and cranberries).
 The leaves have many uses in traditional medicine, such as making an infusion with black tea.